 3. Recover your files

 A notification will appear in your system tray confirming that InstantData has connected to your Account and the relevant backup data.
-An InstantData icon will also be visible.
+The InstantData icon will also be visible.

 The drive letter selected earlier can now be browsed in your Windows Explorer.
 You may view and update files as necessary for the duration of the current InstantData session.